PS4 Error Code (CE-34878-0) – Totally Fixed by Experts

-In many cases, the real cause of this error is a faulty storage device on which you installed the game/app.
+In many cases, the real cause of this error is corrupted data caused by a faulty storage device on which you installed the game/app.
 Usually it’s the PS4 internal hard drive that’s getting old and needs to “retire”.
 Or, if your playing your game on an extended storage, it might be the external HDD then that causing Error (CE-34878-0).

 Major PS4 Games Causing Error Code (CE-34878-0)

-According to reports, there are six major PS4 games that cause this error during the gameplay.
+According to reports, there are six major PS4 games that generate Error Code (CE-34878-0) during the gameplay.
 They are:

 - Spider Man